 Day 15: Mumbai

 We start our day with a visit to the Gateway of India, Mumbai's most famous monument.
-Here we embark on an excursion to the Elephanta Caves*, located on an island in the Sea of Oman.
-The caves contain a stunning collection of rock art linked to the cult of Shiva, with huge reliefs adorning the main cavern.
-We return to Mumbai by boat, visiting the Prince of Wales Museum.
-Next we explore Chhatrapati Shivaji Terminus*, an outstanding example of Victorian Gothic Revival architecture.
-This building became the symbol of Bombay as the ‘Gothic City’, with its remarkable stone dome, turrets, pointed arches and eccentric ground plan.
-Our next stop is Mani Bhawan museum, where Mahatma Gandhi stayed during the Freedom Struggle.
-From here we enjoy the Hanging Gardens, the Zoroastrian Towers of Silence and bustling Crawford Market.
+Here we embark on our excursion to the Elephanta Caves*, located on an island in the Sea of Oman.
+The caves contain a collection of rock art linked to the cult of Shiva.
+Here, Indian art has found one of its most perfect expressions, particularly the huge high reliefs in the main cave.
+We return to Mumbai by motor launch and explore the Victorian Gothic and Art Deco Ensembles of Mumbai*, visiting the Prince of Wales Museum and Chhatrapati Shivaji Terminus*, formerly known as Victoria Terminus Station, an outstanding example of Victorian Gothic Revival Architecture in India, blended with themes deriving from Indian traditional architecture.
+The building, designed by the British architect F. W. Stevens, became the symbol of Bombay as the ‘Gothic City’ and the major international mercantile port of India.
+Its remarkable stone dome, turrets, pointed arches and eccentric ground plan are close to traditional Indian palace architecture.
+Our Next Stop is at Mani Bhawan, where Mahatma Gandhi stayed here during the Freedom Struggle.
+The house is now converted into a Museum.
+From here we leave for the Jain Temple and Hanging Gardens, the Zoroastrian Towers of Silence, the bustling Crawford Market and drive past Haji Ali, the tomb of a wealthy Muslim merchant.
 We end our tour at the Dhobi Ghat, the world's largest outdoor laundry.
-In the evening, we enjoy a farewell dinner at a well-known restaurant.
+The word Dhobi Ghat is used all over India to refer to any place where many washers are present.
 (B, D)

 Day 16: Depart Mumbai